-The Tradition of Knife Sharpening in Urban Life
+The Tradition of Knife Set Sharpening in Urban Life

 This article explores the inspiration behind the painting, the artist’s creative process, and the personal passion for oil painting that breathes life into the scene.
 Along the way, it uncovers the hidden beauty in traditions that endure even amid change.

-Reimagining a Tradition: The Art of Knife Sharpening
+Reimagining a Tradition: The Art of Knife Set Sharpening

 At the heart of this painting lies a reimagination of a common yet often overlooked tradition: knife sharpening.
 The figure in the painting is a Chakkiwala, a tradesman who once moved through the streets, offering his services to keep household cutting tools sharp and ready.
 This was an essential skill in the past, tied to the rhythm of daily life in urban and rural India.
 Today, as industrialized tools and machinery take over, the sight of a knife sharpener has become rare, making this artwork a reflection of the passage of time.